 405(G).
 DEVELOPMENTAL FOUNDATIONS EARLY CHILDHOOD EDUCATION AND EARLY INTERVENTION.
 (3, 0, 3).
 Characteristics, identification and development of programming for early intervention.
-Prereq: SPED 300 or 391 or 502.
-Same as EDCI 405(G).
+Prereq: SPED 300 or 491 or 502 and PSYC 311.

 406(G).
 PHYSICAL AND MEDICAL MANAGEMENT IN THE CLASSROOM.
 (3, 0, 3).
 Etiology, prognosis, therapeutic approaches, and classroom management of acquired and congenital childhood diseases and medical conditions.
 Prereq: SPED 300 or 391 or 502.